rss21www/rss2021/_program/careerawards.md

 invisible: false
 ---

-It is our great pleassure to announce this year's Early Career Awards.
+It is our great pleasure to announce this year's Early Career Awards.
 The three awardees will give live plenary keynotes with Q&A on July 14, 15, and 16, respectively.
 Additional live Q&As with the awardees in Eastern time zones will be held on the following day.